 Subwoofers can be either front-firing or down-firing.
 The sound will come from either the subwoofer’s bottom or its side.

 You can see that the driver’s placement determines firing direction by looking at these examples.
-The Klipsch Sub-120 Subwoofer is clearly front-firing.
+The Klipsch Sub-120 is clearly a front-firing subwoofer.
 However, the T/5i Subwoofer, also on Amazon, is down-firing.
-This is because we don’t see the driver.
+This is because we don’t see the subwoofer driver.

-A front-firing subwoofer can’t be used with a down-firing one.
+A front-firing sub can’t be used with a down-firing one.
 Front-firing subwoofers vibrate the air.
 Subwoofers with down-firing are intended to vibrate the floor.

 These functions can be switched, and subwoofers that are down-firing will be too powerful or too muffled.
 You must ensure that your subwoofer’s functionality is maintained.
 A down-firing subwoofer should be placed close to the listening area.
 These subs are usually placed right next to or behind the seating area.